“What can I expect at my eye exam?”

-Vision examinations are very important to your overall eye health.
-Many eye health issues do not show any early signs or symptoms, so it is important to have a vision test done on a regular basis.
+Many eye health issues do not show any early symptoms, so it is important to have an eye exam on a regular basis.
 Early diagnosis and treatment of your eyes can help prevent vision loss in the future.

 Optos Widefield Scanning Laser